Lemoncode/react-typescript-samples/hooks/03_State/Readme.md

 - It's time to revisit _app.tsx_.
 We want to store the user's name and let the user updated it.
-We will use hooks to allow _App_ functional components to make use of state (this works in React 16.8.2 and above if you have to use older verions you have to use a class component, check the "old*classes_components" on the root of this repo for example).
+We will use hooks to allow _App_ functional components to make use of state (this works in React 16.8.2 and above if you have to use older versions you have to use a class component, check the "old*classes_components" on the root of this repo for example).
   We will add \_userName* to the state.

 Let's move this component to a class stateful component and define a state including _userName_, and pass this value to the _Hello_ component.